YirenZzz/EventTicketing/README.md

 Socket.io 4 provides WebSockets; a single /lib/socket.ts keeps the client connection.
 Frontend state is co‑located: Server Components for immutable props, Zustand store for volatile real‑time counters, React‑Query for fetch/optimistic update.

+### Additional Technologies
 Additional technologies incorporated into our stack include QRCode.js for generating unique ticket identifiers, React-QR-Reader for implementing the scanning functionality during check-in, and Chart.js for visualizing attendance data in the analytics dashboard.
 We implemented real-time updates for the check-in dashboard using WebSockets, ensuring immediate synchronization of attendance data across multiple devices.

-Email communications were handled using Nodemailer, enabling automated notifications for registrations, ticket issuance, and event updates.
-For frontend testing, we employed Jest and React Testing Library to ensure component functionality and user interaction reliability.
-The development workflow was enhanced through ESLint and Prettier for code quality enforcement and formatting consistency.

 # Features

-Our Event Ticketing and QR Code Check-in System provides a comprehensive set of features designed to address the challenges of event management.
+Our project provides a comprehensive set of features designed to address the challenges of event management.
 These features fulfill both the course requirements and our project objectives, delivering a valid solution for event ticketing management.

 ## Advanced and key features

-### Authentication & Authorisation
+### Authentication & Authorization

 We implemented role-based authentication using NextAuth.js with a Credentials Provider, where each user receives a signed JWT that encodes both their user ID and role (Organizer, Staff, or Attendee).
 Upon login, the system verifies credentials using bcrypt and checks the selected role against the database before issuing the token.
 We use a stateless session strategy (strategy: "jwt"), allowing both the frontend and backend to access the user’s identity and role without querying a session store.
 A custom middleware layer parses the JWT on every request and attaches the user’s role and ID to the request context, enabling consistent, role-aware access control across frontend components and backend API routes.
 This ensures that only organizers can create events or manage promotions, only staff can perform event check-ins, and only attendees can view their purchased tickets.
 The implementation directly reflects the contnets covered with Better Auth—and mirrors the role-based guard structures , where building secure, authenticated flows and protecting sensitive routes based on user roles are main objectives.

 ### Real‑time communication

 We implemented Check-in and purchase events emit ticketCheckedIn and ticketPurchased messages via Socket.io.
 Organizers and staff clients subscribe using a shared context provider.
-Dashboards update instantly—mirroring the real-time components emphasized in class and showing advanced state management via Zustand and React Query.Organizers and Staff dashboards subscribe to these channels via a React Context wrapper, allowing components like counters, progress bars, and bar charts to update instantly—without requiring page reloads.
-This setup directly reflects the class coverage of real-time communication and demonstrates an applied understanding of WebSocket lifecycle management, as well as frontend reactivity (from Assignment 4).
+Dashboards update instantly—mirroring the real-time components emphasized in class and showing advanced state management via Zustand and React Query.
+Organizers and Staff dashboards subscribe to these channels via a React Context wrapper, allowing components like counters, progress bars, and bar charts to update instantly—without requiring page reloads.
+This setup directly reflects the class coverage of real-time communication and demonstrates an applied understanding of WebSocket lifecycle management, as well as frontend reactivity.

 ### File handling and processing